 The following courses are part of the requirement for this major and are recommended to fulfill general education requirements or must be taken as part of a student's major elective choices.
+See Foundational Studies above.

-Calculus I (MATH140) 4 (GE: Mathematics and Quantitative Reasoning) University Physics I with Lab (PHYS102/PHYS102L) 5 (GE: Physical and Biological Sciences)
+4 (GE: Mathematics and Quantitative Reasoning) Calculus I (MATH140) 5 (GE: Physical and Biological Sciences)